Symfony tutorial for beginners

 {% endblock %}

-You can reload your page and you should see the list of blogs with edit action like shown on the image below.
+You can reload your page and you should see the list of blogs with edit action shown in the image below.

 Try to add an extra button, DELETE